ppy/osu-wiki/wiki/Tournaments/HOT/1/en.md

 3. Once warmups are over, the captain on both players' teams will `!roll` for pick and ban order.
 The higher `!roll` will **ban second and pick first**.
 4. Teams have 90 seconds to select a map; if they fail to choose in the alloted time, the map choice will pass to the other team.
 This will have no effect on the order of picks afterward.
 The same condition applies for bans.
 5. Once the map choice is locked in, playes will have 90 seconds to ready up.
 The referee will start the match when all players are ready.
 If the 90 seconds timer ends, the referee will force an `!mp start 15` command, and the match will start with whoever is in the lobby.
-6. NoFail mod will be enforced on all maps, to prevent teamfails from happening.
+6. No Fail mod will be enforced on all maps, to prevent teamfails from happening.
 7. In the case of a Tiebreaker, both player will `!roll`.
 The higher `!roll` will get the first ban, while the lower `!roll` bans the seconds Tiebreaker.
 The teams will play the last remaining Tiebreaker.
 8. All players must play the Tiebreaker with Hidden mod applied.
 Players are allowed, but not forced, to use additional mods on Tiebreaker.
-Players may use HardRock or Easy mod.
+Players may use Hard Rock or Easy mod.
 No additional bonuses are given for EZ.
 9. In case of a disconnection, common sense will be applied; if proof exists of the disconnected player's score (or a rough estimate of their hypothetical score if they finished the map), it will be added to their team's total score; if it's at all ambiguous, the other team will get the point; if the disconnection occured in the first few seconds, the map will be replayed.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"